Green Dot Bystander Intervention

 Learning Objectives for Green Dot at Bates:

-- To provide students with practice in identifying warning signs of high-risk or potentially harmful situations
+- Community members will be able to identify warning signs of high-risk or potentially harmful situations

-- To empower students to step into situations they recognize as potentially harmful in whatever way they feel most comfortable and safe
+Community members will be able to describe their responsibility as bystanders to step into situations they recognize as potentially harmful in whatever way they are able

-- To create a safe community that is more likely to reactively intervene in high-risk situations and to proactively work to transform social norms to show that violence is not tolerated in the Bates Community and that everyone needs to play their part in keeping Bates safe
+- Community members will understand that they are a part of community where individuals reactively intervene in high-risk situations and proactively work to transform social norms to show that violence is not tolerated in the Bates Community and that everyone needs to play their part in keeping Bates safe

 Compiled Campus Resources